Featured Member - Donald King, FAIA

 When I moved to Los Angeles, that same principal told me to look up Eugene Brooks.
 He was leading the CDC in Watts called the Urban Workshop, and ultimately they offered me a job.
 At that time, a lot of the executive directors of the CDCs were being funded by the AIA, primarily to look at how architecture could benefit underserved communities.
 This was after the Whitney M. Young speech [at the 1968 AIA Convention], and two things happened next.
 First, the National Organization of Minority Architects was formed.
 And second, the CDC leaders suggested that the AIA come up with a scholarship for minority students.
 So as I came into work one day, in late 1969, Brooks took out a document, put it on my drawing board, said "Fill this out."
 It was an application for the AIA/Ford Foundation Minority-Disadvantaged Student scholarship.

 My story is a crazy one: nine schools in 11 years, really trying to pull the pieces together to get an architectural degree.
 I had a goal in mind; it was just a haphazard way of doing it.
-That's one of the things I say now when talking to students: I try to give them a more efficient path than I took.
-Because I didn't have a lot of people saying, "No don't do this; do that."
+When talking to students today, I try to give them a more efficient path than the one I took.
+Because I didn't have a lot of people saying, "Don't do this; do that."
 Mostly, what I would get is, "Well, you can't work and go to school."
 And I would say, "I do not have that choice."
-If I was forced to make a choice, I'd have to work and I wouldn't go to school at all.
-But I was bound and determined to get that degree.
+I was bound and determined to get that degree.